What's the catch? Is this the cheapest house and land package in New Zealand?

 "Any property whenever there are complications, whether it's weather tightness, a leaky home, it's leasehold opposed to freehold land or a boundary issue, it brings down the price and that seems to be the case here."

-The average property price in the area is $500,000, and there have been no sales in Towai over the last 12 months, Vaughan said.
+The average property price in the area is $500,000, and there have been no sales in Towai over the past 12 months, Vaughan said.

 There is a similar shack on the market on OneRoof at 1658 Ruapekapeka Rd in Kawakawa.
 That property comes with 3ha of land and is for sale at $339,000.